owehbeh/Rocking-AWS-Serverless-A-Real-World-Guide-Notes/readme.md

 A cloud IDE for writing, running, and debugging code
 ## Cloudshell
 A browser-based shell that gives you command-line access to your AWS resources in the selected AWS region.
 AWS CloudShell comes pre-installed with popular tools for resource management and creation.

+# 7️⃣ Lambda with Cloud9
+## Why use it?
+- Access from anywhere, code in the cloud
+- Debug Lambda functions easily